tsnellgrove/dark_castle3/doc/to_do.md

 			- TBD: test!
 			- TBD: add a condition to enable player to know what is in reach when seated
 				- NOTE: tricky since in_reach is linked to creature but conidtion is linked to recepticle
 					- TBD: condition for containers
 					- TBD: condition for room floor
+				- IDEA: alt => in_reach as examine condition for room if creature.is_contained (like title)

 	- TBD: autogen text based on Seat obj.descript
 		- TBD: update other autogen text to key off descript?